 All employers in the Philippines are mandated to pay rank-and-file employees 13th-month pay, regardless of employment nature.
 The labor laws only require that the employee has worked for at least one month in a calendar year.

 Furthermore, the 13th-month pay should be given not later than December 24 of the given year.
-The 13th-month pay should at least equal one-twelfth of the employee’s basic salary in a year.
+The 13th-month pay should at least equal one-twelfth of the employee’s basic annual salary.

 Alternatively, employers may give out half of the 13th-month pay in time for the regular school year and the remaining half before December 24 of the same year.
 Lastly, a 13th-month pay that is not greater than Php 90,000 is exempted from tax.